-Program goals: To address the complex social, medical, and legal problems of people with HIV.
+Program goals: To address the complex social issues contributing to HIV infection and to improve care of people living with AIDS.

 The Trust provides funding for biomedical research projects in three areas: